 - the F1 interface shall be future proof to fulfil different new requirements, support new services and new functions;

 - One gNB-CU and set of gNB-DUs are visible to other logical nodes as a gNB.
-The gNB terminates X2, Xn, NG and S1-U interfaces.
+The gNB terminates X2, Xn, NG and S1-U interfaces;

+gNB-CU and gNB-DU operate at the same hierarchy level over the F1 interface: gNB-CU is mainly responsible for UE handling and mobility anchoring, while gNB-DU is mainly responsible for cell handling.
+Each logical node owns its resources.

 10.2.2 Functions of the F1 interface protocols and functional split